vgdevie/js-localization/README.md

 document.getElementById("ls").value = loc.CL;
 ```

+**NOTE:** You can bind "changed" event on localization object for your js.

 #### Now you can switch language and all text will change at a moment!

 ## Whole page example